Cessna O-1 Bird Dog: Military service

 During the Vietnam War, 469 O-1 Bird Dogs were lost to all causes.
-The USAF lost 178, the USMC lost 7, and 284 were lost from the U.S. Army, RVNAF, and clandestine operators.
-Three Bird Dogs were lost to enemy hand-held surface-to-air missiles (SAMs).
+The USAF lost 178, the USMC lost seven, and 284 were lost from the U.S. Army, RVNAF, and clandestine operators.
+Three Bird Dogs were lost to enemy hand-held surface-to-air missiles.

-Two O-1 Bird Dogs were loaned to the Australian Army's 161 Reconnaissance Flight operating out of Nui Dat in Phuoc Tuy Province.
+Two O-1 Bird Dogs were lent to the Australian Army's 161 Reconnaissance Flight operating out of Nui Dat in Phuoc Tuy Province.
 One was lost to ground fire in May 1968, killing 161's commanding officer.
 Another Bird Dog was built by this unit's maintenance crew, using aircraft sections salvaged from dumps around Vietnam.
 It was test-flown and later smuggled back to Australia in pieces, contained in crates marked as "aircraft spares".
 This aircraft now resides in the Museum of Army Flying at the Army Aviation Center at Oakey, Queensland.

 As the USAF phased out the O-1 in favor of the O-2 and OV-10, many O-1s in the United States were sold as surplus.
-During the 1970s and 1980s, Ector Aircraft remanufactured many as the Ector Mountaineer with their original powerplants and as the Ector Super Mountaineer with the Lycoming O-540-A4B5.
+During the 1970s and 1980s, Ector Aircraft remanufactured many as the Ector Mountaineer, with their original powerplants, and as the Ector Super Mountaineer, with the Lycoming O-540-A4B5.

 In United States Service, it was mostly replaced by the O-2 Skymaster and OV-10 Bronco, although it lingered in many roles due to unique advantages.

 Civil Air Patrol service

-In the early 1970s, as the O-2 Skymaster and OV-10 Bronco replaced the O-1 in frontline USAF service, several former USAF O-1s were turned over to the USAF's civilian auxiliary, the Civil Air Patrol (CAP), for duties such as aerial search in support of domestic search and rescue (SAR) operations.
+In the early 1970s, as the O-2 Skymaster and OV-10 Bronco replaced the O-1 in frontline USAF service, several former USAF O-1s were turned over to the USAF's civilian auxiliary, the Civil Air Patrol (CAP), for duties such as aerial search in support of domestic search-and-rescue operations.
 However, since very few CAP pilots had prior training and experience as professional military aviators and/or significant experience with tailwheel aircraft, many CAP O-1 aircraft were damaged in ground loops and other takeoff, landing, or taxiing mishaps.

-To reduce both risk and repair costs, the USAF directed CAP that all O-1 aircraft in CAP service be eventually replaced for safety reasons by single-engine tricycle-gear civilian Cessnas common to general aviation, primarily Cessna 172 and Cessna 182 aircraft.
-The only O-1 remaining in the CAP inventory is a permanent static display aircraft on a pylon in front of CAP Headquarters at Maxwell Air Force Base, Alabama.
+To reduce both risk and repair costs, the USAF directed CAP that all O-1 aircraft in CAP service be eventually replaced for safety reasons by single-engined, tricycle-gear, civilian Cessnas common to general aviation, primarily Cessna 172 and Cessna 182 aircraft.
+The only O-1 remaining in the CAP inventory is a permanent static display aircraft on a pylon in front of CAP headquarters at Maxwell Air Force Base, Alabama.